Introduction

 However, the challenge remains of how products with a long development history in the pre-digital age – cars, trains, planes, electricity grids, and so on – can become software-based and how their makers can become software companies.

 The early view was that digital innovators would disrupt all established companies, as Blockbuster and Kodak were.
 But this hasn’t happened.
 Shopping and photography can be easily done on a smartphone.
 High-end semiconductor manufacture and electricity distribution cannot.
-Aside from a few tech titans, and a few big failures, the Fortune 500 looks much as it did 30 years ago.
+While Netflix and Amazon are held up as exemplars of digital corporate behemoths that have usurped non-digital incumbents, in most industries those incumbents have held fast.
+The average age of Fortune 500 firms in 90 years old – higher than it was at the dawn of the internet age.

 Big engineering companies are well-placed to survive and respond to digital disruption.
 They already make the things that are undergoing software-driven transformation.
 The cost and regulatory hurdles of creating a new passenger plane that could challenge the Airbus-Boeing duopoly are enormous – and not about to emerge from a Stanford graduate’s garage.
 Tesla aside, most EVs in the West are now produced by established carmakers.
 Tesla increasingly looks like the exception.
 In the world of engineered products and infrastructure, established engineering companies are very well placed to do most of the disruption.